-Information with respect to litigation is set forth in Note 18, "Litigation and contingencies," of the Notes to Consolidated Financial Statements and is incorporated herein by reference.
+Information with respect to litigation is set forth in Note 18, "Litigation and contingencies," of the Notes to Consolidated Financial Statements in Part II, Item 8 of this Form 10-K and is incorporated herein by reference.

 ITEM 4.
 MINE SAFETY DISCLOSURES